 “Uptalk is the use of a rising, questioning intonation when making a statement, which has become quite prevalent in contemporary American speech,” explains Linneman.
 Uptalk in the U.S. is reported to have emerged in the 1980s among adolescent women in California, aka “Valley Girls,” and it has become more widely used by men and women since then.
-Uptalk has been associated with a way of talking that makes women sound less confident Or is it makes people sound more like a girl?
+Uptalk has been associated with a way of talking that makes women sound less confident.

 Jeopardy! was Linneman’s clever setting for observing how women and men use the speech pattern.
 The associate professor of sociology analyzed the use of uptalk by carefully coding 5,500 responses from 300 contestants in 100 episodes of the popular game show.
 He looked at what happened to speech patterns when contestants — from a variety of backgrounds — gave their answers to host Alex Trebek.
 Although the contestants were asked to phrase their response in the form of a question, they used uptalk just over a third of the time.

 How do men use uptalk?